 Assessment and Treatment of Tourette Syndrome

-We are experienced UK qualified psychologists providing online assessment and diagnosis of Tourette’s and Tic Disorder using internationally recognised, reliable tools.
+We are highly specialist and experienced clinical psychologists and other healthcare professionals providing online assessment and diagnosis of Tourette’s and Tic Disorder using internationally recognised, reliable tools.

 Our therapy uses proven methods such as Habit Reversal Therapy(HRT), Behavioural Therapy, Exposure and Response Prevention (ERP) and Comprehensive Behavioural Intervention for Tics (CBITs).We will help you to manage your tics better, and live a more fulfilling life at work or at home.